Shaderboy/V-Scan/README.md

 OR

 1. Navigate to this page on device
+2. Go to Release tab
-2. Download APK straight onto phone.
+3. Download APK straight onto phone.

 Then...

-5. Launch .apk file from the File Manager.
+5. Launch .apk file from the File Manager/Downloads folder.
 6. Once the barcode scanner is launched, hold the phones camera up to the UPC code on any food item.
 7. Wait until the camera focuses and launches the loading screen.
 8. If the item "may be vegan", or is not vegan, touch the highlighted ingredients to learn more about them.
 Then press anywhere on the background to go back.